 Wet weather weddings in North Wales: How to prepare for rain on your wedding day!

-But, as with everywhere else in the UK, the rainfall is seasonal, with highest rainfall between October-January.
+But, as with everywhere else in the UK, the rainfall is seasonal, with the highest rainfall between October-January.
 Interestingly if you are considering a wedding in North Wales, rainfall on Anglesey is significantly lower, due to the low, flat landscape.

 No one wants to consider rain, or even snow, on their wedding day.
-Although your vision consists of blue sky and sunshine, planning for adverse weather should absolutely be part of your wedding preparations.
+Although your vision consists of blue sky and sunshine, planning for adverse weather should be part of your wedding preparations.
 If you can, start planning early - it will save you a lot of last-minute stress.

-Celebrant or Registrar: If you have chosen a celebrant led wedding, the celebrant will have flexibility in their timings and so, if you need to literally have a rain check for half an hour, this should be possible.
+Celebrant or Registrar: If you have chosen a celebrant led wedding, the celebrant will have flexibility in their timings and so, if you need to have a rain check for half an hour, this should be possible.
 If you have booked a registrar, they will likely have less flexibility with their timings, as they often have multiple ceremonies in one day.

 Footwear: Have alternative footwear at the ready.
 Depending on your own style and wedding theme, consider boots, walking boots, white wellingtons or even a matching pair for you both.

 Umbrellas: Although obvious, these will save you and your guests if you have no undercover alternative for the ceremony.
 Think big, white or clear golfing umbrellas.
-Have a look online for wedding specific options!
+Have a look online for wedding-specific options!

 Consider your guests: Give your guests a “heads up” on their invite with an “in case of rain” note.
 That way they will be prepared for you.
-Consider providing extra blankets, towels or umbrellas to stop guests getting cold.
+Consider providing extra blankets, towels or umbrellas to stop guests from getting cold.

 Photography: Speak with your photographer.
-If you have chosen an outdoor location, cloudy skies can often create great atmosphere and the photographer will know how to make the most of the light.
+If you have chosen an outdoor location, cloudy skies can often create a great atmosphere and the photographer will know how to make the most of the light.
 Make sure you have discussed your desired shots before the day, so the photographer can adapt their plan accordingly.

 Work with all your vendors: Will your plan for flowers work in case of rain?
-Have you booked musicians to perform outside? – what will happen in you move to an indoor space?
+Have you booked musicians to perform outside? – what will happen if you move to an indoor space?
 Consider waterproof make-up and hairstyles that will hold in the damp air.